marzetcode/marzetcode.github.io/readme.md

+Hi!
+My name is Marzet and this is my studying/practicing website

-# Hello!
-This is my portfolio website.
+Check out my portfolio https://marzetkhatit.github.io/

-stairwaytohell.github.io
-bandpage